itspatmorgan/unknown-arts-ai/content/docs/_index.md

 ## Ongoing Development

-I'm actively working on expanding this library every day.
+I'm working on expanding this library every day.
 Check back regularly for updates, new sections, and additional resources as we continue to explore the intersection of AI and creativity.